pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

-# Constitution of the Pirate Party UK
+# Constitution of Pirate Party UK

 ## (1) Name and Registration of the Party